-Explanation: In addition to removing the presumption, this amendment would make it a precondition of the court's exercise of the new remedial powers that they should offer an effective remedy to the claimant and any other person materially affected by the impugned act.
-This would offer a stronger degree of protection to claimants than Hobhouse's amendments.
+Explanatory statement: This amendment would remove the presumption.
+In addition, this amendment would make it a precondition of the court's exercise of the new remedial powers that they should offer an effective remedy to the claimant and any other person materially affected by the impugned act.